Interesting Telecom Concepts

 Symmetry: GPON is asymmetric, which was suitable for earlier internet usage patterns where downloading was predominant.
 XGS-PON, however, offers symmetric speeds, catering to modern internet activities that require substantial upstream bandwidth like video conferencing, online gaming, and uploading large files.

-XGSPOM is an acronym in the field of telecommunications.
+XGSPOM is an acronym for telecommunications.
 It stands for:

 - X: 10 (Roman numeral X)